 I suspect I may have ADHD or have some ADHD characteristics.
 Can you help?

 Yes.
 Although I work with clients who aren’t formally diagnosed with ADHD, my expertise is in helping clients struggling with the executive functioning issues largely associated with ADHD.
 If you think you may be challenged with ADHD, I would encourage you to seek assistance from a licensed mental health professional.

 You can also fill out the ADHD self evaluation to learn whether you might benefit from the expertise of a trained coach and productivity professional.

 How much does coaching cost?

 The session cost is $165 per 50-minute coaching session.
-But the coaching value extends far beyond the session time.
+But the coaching value extends far beyond the 50-minute session time.
 Ongoing clients will also receive reasonable text and e-mail support between appointments.